kjgarza/workshopstudio/src/_includes/components/README.md

 ## 2. `projects-section-alt.njk` (Alternative)

-Displays two sections with h2 titles and paragraph text, using the same layout structure as project categories.
+Displays sections with h2 titles and paragraph text using a list-based data structure.
+The layout iterates through the list, making it easy to add or remove sections.
 This is ideal for a more content-focused, narrative introduction to your workshop services.

 **Features:**
+- Uses a list/array structure for flexible content management
+- Iterates through sections automatically
+- Each section has an h2 title and paragraph with `about-bio` styling
 - Uses `project-category` wrapper for consistent left-aligned layout
-- Each section has an h2 title (styled like project category titles)
-- Each section has a paragraph with `about-bio` styling
 - Responsive typography (h2: 4vw mobile, 1.4vw desktop; p: 6.6vw mobile, 2.4vw on desktop)
-- Content is managed through `src/_data/site.js`
+- Easy to add more sections by adding to the array

 **Usage:**
 ```njk